LukasBombach/Type.js/README.md

   <img alt="separator" src="https://raw.githubusercontent.com/LukasBombach/new-type-js/master/demo/images/separator.png" height="59">
 </p>

 Type.js is a library that provides a simple high-level API that lets you implement your own WYSIWYG editor easily and reliably.
 Usually WYSIWYG-editors do not match the UI and the use-case of your project and it is a hassle to customize them.
 This is why Type.js provides all the functionality but leaves the implementation of the UI to you.
 The API is as simple as jQuery and gives you more possiblities and control than "regular" editors.
 It is really easy to create an editor that will work stable across browsers and will always create the same simple markup on all devices.
-As an important sidenote, it does not rely on `contenteditable`.
+As an important sidenote, it does not rely on `contenteditable`, which makes all this possible.

 ## Status